Why conduct a clinical trial in MSH?

-Metro South Health has many advantages as a place to conduct clinical trials.
-This is because Metro South Health and the Translational Research Institute (TRI) is home to some of the world's best researchers and health professionals and boasts a world-class research infrastructure, a stable socio-political environment, and high standards that ensure confidence in the scientific conclusions reached by clinical trials conducted in Australia.
+- MSH has many advantages as a place to conduct clinical trials.
+This is because MSH and the TRI is home to some of the world's best researchers and health professionals and boasts a world-class research infrastructure, a stable socio-political environment, and high standards that ensure confidence in the scientific conclusions reached by clinical trials conducted in Australia.

-Metro South Health has a robust Intellectual Property (IP) system and a simple and efficient regulatory regime.
-These are all factors that have contributed to the strong growth of investment in clinical trials in Metro South Health by global biopharmaceutical and medical technology companies over the past three decades.
+- MSH has a simple and efficient regulatory regime.
+These are all factors that have contributed to the strong growth of investment in clinical trials in MSH by global biopharmaceutical and medical technology companies over the past three decades.

-Metro South Health clinical practices and some aspects of our health care system are similar to the United States, United Kingdom and most of Europe.
+- MSH clinical practices and some aspects of our health care system are similar to the United States, the United Kingdom and most of Europe.

 The Australian Government’s generous Research & Development (R&D) Tax Incentive encourages more industry investment in R&D.

 The Incentive provides businesses investing in eligible R&D with generous tax offsets: